 How do I find a Medicare plan?

-Not too long ago, people turned 65 and enrolled in original Medicare (Parts A and B).
+Not too long ago, people turned 65 and could only enroll in Original Medicare (Parts A and B).
 Now, seniors have multiple options, including Medicare Advantage.

 You can go with Parts A and B, you can add on a Part D plan or you can choose one of many Medicare Advantage offerings.

 You’re able to compare plans each year and pick the best one for you.
 Medicare recommends members consider: